FAQs

 When someone has been raped or sexually abused they can experience nightmares, flashbacks, intrusive memories and high levels of fear and distress.
 Counselling helps people become aware that these feelings are a normal reaction to the abnormal events they have experienced.

-Here in the Dublin Rape Crisis Centre we look at what resources and support people have in their lives and help them manage their feelings and move beyond their past experiences.
+Here in Dublin Rape Crisis Centre we look at what resources and support people have in their lives and help them manage their feelings and move beyond their past experiences.

 The length of time counselling takes varies from person to person.
 Everyone is an individual and each person’s experience is unique, so the duration of their counselling cannot be predicted.
 It can vary from a few weeks up to a few months or longer.
 Most people feel some benefit even after a few sessions.